What Are The Disadvantages of Google Keep?

 Additionally, as Sheetify products are built entirely with Google Sheets, you can use Google Keep to create notes alongside your Google Sheets template.

-For example, if you're working on a project with your team, only one person can check off tasks at a time, which can be frustrating during fast-paced collaborations.
+With Google Keep, only one person can check off tasks at a time, which can be frustrating for fast-paced collaborations.

-If efficient collaboration is important to you, I suggest using other Google Apps with comprehensive real-time collaboration tools, such as Google Docs or Google Sheets.
+If efficient collaboration is important to you, I suggest using other Google Apps with comprehensive real-time collaboration tools, like Google Docs or Google Sheets.

 One of Google Keep’s strengths is that it can be used across multiple devices through other Google Apps (or with the web or mobile dedicated Google Keep platform).

-However, as a cloud-based solution, Google Keep only works if you have a stable Internet connection.
+However, as a cloud-based solution, Google Keep only works with a stable Internet connection.

 This means that unless you’re using the Chrome browser with offline mode enabled, you won’t have the same functionality if you’re not connected to the Internet.

-This could be a limitation if you're often working on a laptop or desktop without an internet connection!
+This could be a serious disadvantage for Google Keep users who often work on a laptop or desktop without an internet connection!

 You can copy the text manually to transfer your notes to Google Docs, but there is no ‘Export’ button to save them in a different format, such as PDF.